 Only academically capable students, able to handle an extra course and homework, should be allowed to enroll in the online course.
 It is up to each participating school to carefully pre-screen its students.
 (Schools are not allowed to enroll an entire 7th or 8th-grade class into a course, but only qualified students that are fully qualified to handle the rigors of online learning.)

 Student online learning qualifications:

-Online learning requires a greater degree of student self-motivation and diligence to keep up with class assignments compared to a traditional classroom.
+Online learning requires a greater degree of self-motivation to keep up with class assignments compared to a traditional classroom.
+Students that are diligent in following directions and have good time management skills are likely to be more successful in the online environment.
 It is up to each school to carefully pre-screen its students before allowing them to enroll in online courses.

 Any qualified WELS 7-8th

 grade student is welcome to enroll in the course, as long as there are student seats still available.
 Seats will be filled on a first-registered, first-enrolled policy.
 The course will have a minimum enrollment of 8 students and a maximum of 20 students per section.
 It will be up to the course instructor if he/she is willing to have more than one section.